-A research nurse will visit each child during the first 4 weeks and use established questionnaires to assess the severity of eczema; quality of life; healthcare consultations; impact on the family; and take swabs from the skin, nose and mouth.
-The child’s parent/carer will be asked to complete a diary during the first 4 weeks to record symptom severity and use of medication.
-At 3 months, the parent/carer will be asked to complete questionnaires and repeat swabs.
-These swabs will be used to assess impact of treatments on bacterial resistance; to determine the relationship between antibiotic use and subsequent development of antibiotic resistance; and to measure the antibiotic sensitivity of bacteria found on the skin, nose and mouth.
+A research nurse visited each child during the first 4 weeks and used established questionnaires to assess the severity of eczema; quality of life; healthcare consultations; impact on the family; and took swabs from the skin, nose and mouth.
+The child’s parent/carer was asked to complete a diary during the first 4 weeks to record symptom severity and use of medication.
+At 3 months, the parent/carer was asked to complete questionnaires and repeat swabs.
+These swabs were used to assess impact of treatments on bacterial resistance, to determine the relationship between antibiotic use and subsequent development of antibiotic resistance, and to measure the antibiotic sensitivity of bacteria found on the skin, nose and mouth.

 Involving the public and patients

-Some of the key areas she contributes to include reviewing parent and child information sheets, providing feedback on the study protocol, logo and randomisation process, and providing guidance on strategies for successful recruitment.
-The acceptability of the study design from a public and patient perspective is reflected in the positive feedback from participants and the follow-up rates being achieved.
+Some of the key areas she contributed to include reviewing parent and child information sheets, providing feedback on the study protocol, logo and randomisation process, and providing guidance on strategies for successful recruitment.
+The acceptability of the study design from a public and patient perspective is reflected in the positive feedback from participants and the follow-up rates that were achieved.